Metoprolol/hydrochlorothiazide (By mouth)

 Warnings While Using This Medicine:

-- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, heart or blood vessel disease, heart rhythm problems (such as bradycardia), glaucoma, gout, diabetes, lupus, an overactive thyroid, pheochromocytoma, trouble urinating, or a history of asthma or lung disease.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, heart or blood vessel disease, heart rhythm problems (including bradycardia), glaucoma, gout, diabetes, lupus, an overactive thyroid, pheochromocytoma (adrenal gland tumor), Wolff-Parkinson-White syndrome, trouble urinating, or a history of asthma or lung disease.

 - Do not stop using this medicine suddenly without asking your doctor, or you could develop life-threatening heart problems.